Dyson Cinetic Big Ball Animal Canister Review

 Before anything else you have to watch this video to understand what the technology is all about and how it works…

-Now the canister in the video isn’t the latest big ball Cinetic but the previous one but I just wanted to share with you the technology behind it called Cinetic Science.
+The vacuum featured in the video isn’t the latest variant but the older one.
+I just wanted to share how the technology works.

 These are the oscillating tips that prevent microscopic dirt from clogging these filters.